The place? It doesn’t matter.

 He was a legend among entities of any virtue and was never seen by any angel, human being, or demon.
 His appearance was inconsistent, and no one could identify his features precisely, such was the difficulty that the papers that Agarath gave earlier were all with confusing writings, but they were enough to mark that someone unwanted had paid a visit.

-Every time he showed up, everything went wrong.
+And every time he showed up, everything could go wrong.

 "Agarath," Shire called, and Agarath interrupted his long explanation about the profits they were gaining to look at his friend.